particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Particle: Cloud Compile

 This option compiles in the cloud and downloads the binary to the top level of your project.
+This can be useful for verifying that your source compiles and also for getting binaries to upload and product firmware.

 This is handy for quickly checking the syntax of your program, and also if you want to compile in the cloud and flash by USB to save on data for cellular devices like the Electron and Boron.

 The device type and Device OS version are selected with **Particle: Configure Workspace For Device**.

+The filename will be of the form <i>platform</i>\_firmware\_<i>number</i>.bin.
+For example: boron_firmware_1598526579205.bin in the top level of your project directory.

 ### Particle: Cloud Flash